 You can hang a lot of baby stuff in this over the door storage organizer.
 Stuff it full of rolled up baby blankets, extra pacifiers, lotions, bibs, and more.

-Use storage solutions that can hold a lot without taking up a lot of space.
+Use storage solutions that can hold a lot of items, without taking up a lot of space.
 These small nursery storage ideas will help keep your tiny space organized.

 Create your own hanging closet storage crates with this tutorial from Table and Hearth.
 These can be customized to match your nursery’s decor and are perfect for holding larger items.